tahoe-lafs/zfec/zfec/README.txt

 To run the tests of the Haskell API:
   % runhaskell haskell/test/FECTest.hs

-Note that you must have installed the library first in order for this to work due to the fact that the interpreter cannot process FEC.hs as it takes a reference to an FFI function.
+Note that in order to run the Haskell API tests you must have installed the library first due to the fact that the interpreter cannot process FEC.hs as it takes a reference to an FFI function.

  * Community